nf-core/website/markdown/developers/modules.md

 See the [dsl2 modules tutorial](tutorials/dsl2_modules_tutorial) for a step by step guide for how to add a module!

+**⚠️ While it is possible to run DSL1 pipelines, DSL1 has reached it's end-of-life as of 2023. ⚠️**

 ## Terminology

+A domain-specific language (DSL) is a programming language that is developed for a specific application.
+Nextflow is based on a DSL, where DSL2 is the latest version.
+DSL2 allows data analysis pipelines to be scaled and modularised.
 The features offered by Nextflow DSL2 can be used in various ways depending on the granularity with which you would like to write pipelines.
 Please see the listing below for the hierarchy and associated terminology we have decided to use when referring to DSL2 components.

 ### Module